 The ABS lamp in the instrument cluster momentarily illuminates when the ignition is turned on.
-If the light does not illuminate during start up, remains on or flashes, the ABS may be disabled and may need to be serviced.
+If the light does not illuminate during start up, remains on or flashes, the

+ABS is disabled due to a malfunction and needs to be serviced.

-Even when the ABS is disabled, normal braking is still effective.
+Even when the ABS is disabled. normal braking is still effective.
 (If your BRAKE warning lamp illuminates with the parking brake released, have your brake system serviced immediately.)

-Parking brake
+Parking brake (P)

-To set the parking brake (1), press the parking brake pedal down until the pedal stops.
+Apply the parking brake whenever the vehicle is parked.
+To set the parking brake, press the parking brake pedal down until the pedal stops.